Poonamallee: Administration

 Poonamallee is governed by Municipality of Poonamallee, coming under the Thiruvallur district.
 Poonamallee Municipality is situated in the West Chennai of Tamil Nadu in Thiruvallur District.
 This town is surrounded with infrastructural facilities and it is near to visit Chennai Metropolitan Bus Terminal (CMBT).
 The town's traffic is managed by the Avadi Traffic Police (ATP).
 The town's police comes directly under Chennai Metropolitan Police department.
 The town elects 1 MLA to the state legislature and comes under Thiruvallur Parliamentary constituency.
 The town is famous for its 8 courts including the special courts for bomb blasts.
 It has gained importance since this court system dealt with the assassination of former Indian Prime Minister Rajiv Gandhi.

 RTO: Poonamallee comes under RTO-Poonamallee (TN-12).
 It is one of the largest RTO in Tamil Nadu in terms of vehicle registered.
 Previously it was under Tiruvallur RTO (TN20).

 Politics

 Poonamallee assembly constituency is part of Thiruvallur (Lok Sabha constituency).

-The Current MLA For Poonamallee Constituency is A. Krishnaswamy (DMK) from 2021 May.
+The Current MLA For Poonamallee Constituency is R. Prakasam (TVK) from 2026 May.

-The Current MP is K. Jayakumar (INC) from 2019 May.
+The Current MP is Sasikanth Senthil (INC) from 2024 June.